jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

 - Program Code and Data
 Contains the program’s executable instructions and its initialised global variables.

-## Q1 Where is dynamically allocated memory stored? heap
+## Q1 Task 2: Where is dynamically allocated memory stored?
+Answer: heap
-## Q2 Where is information about functions(e.g. local arguments) stored? stack
+## Q2 Task 2: Where is information about functions(e.g. local arguments) stored?
+Answer: stack

 # Task 3 x86-64 Procedures